raipe/gst-bda/README.md

-## gst-bda
+## GStreamer BDA capture plugin
-Windows BDA capture plugin for GStreamer.
-It can be used capture MPEG-2 transport stream from BDA devices
+This is a Windows BDA capture plugin for GStreamer.
+It can be used capture MPEG-2 transport stream from BDA devices.

 ## Supported input devices